-Based on reporting from local authorities, over 600,000 children and young people attended the holiday activities and food programme in the 2021 summer holidays.
-Over 495,000 of these participating children were receiving benefits-related free school meals, and the remainder were considered by the local authority to be otherwise in need of this holiday provision.
+Based on reporting from local authorities, over 685,000 children and young people attended the holiday activities and food programme in the 2022 summer holidays.
+Of these participating children, over 580,000 were funded directly by the HAF programme and over 475,000 were receiving benefits-related free school meals.
+The reports showed that over 8,000 clubs, events or organised activities operated across the country over the summer.

-Over Christmas 2021, local authorities reported that over 335,000 children received support through the programme; over 270,000 children attended the programme face to face and over 125,000 were supported remotely this Christmas, with some children receiving both face-to-face and remote support.
-As expected, more children participated in the programme in the summer, when it was available for a significantly longer period.
+Over Christmas 2021, many local authorities offered both face to face and remote provision; over 270,000 HAF-funded children attended the programme face to face and over 125,000 children were supported remotely, with some children receiving both face-to-face and remote support.

-In April 2022, Ecorys UK published an Evaluation of the 2021 holiday activities and food programme - GOV.UK (www.gov.uk) The report highlights a range of positive impacts for children attending the holiday clubs, including in terms of their enjoyment, socialisation and levels of physical activity.
+In April 2022, Ecorys UK published an Evaluation of the 2021 holiday activities and food programme - GOV.UK (www.gov.uk) The report includes participation data for the summer 2021 programme, and highlights a range of positive impacts for children attending the holiday clubs, including in terms of their enjoyment, socialisation and levels of physical activity.
 The reports also makes recommendations for the future delivery of the programme.